cgross95/SToPA/README.md

 $ conda env create
 ```

-This will install all necessary dependency.
+This will install all necessary dependencies.
 You can activate your new environment, with

 ```
 $ conda activate stopa_env